LoloD4/100-days-of-code/log.md

 **Thoughts**: 2.5 hours of code today.
 Im feeling far more comfortable with java moving through these lessons.
 Just really takes some concentration and thinking outside of the norm.

+### Day 7: Sat Oct 6, 2018

+**Today's Progress**: Java & More Java, Completed Survey Page

+**Thoughts**: Worked Thru more Java lessons on FCC.
+Finished Survey Page.
+Although the survey page passed I still need to work out a few things.
+I'll probably go back and revamp as I learn more.

+<a href="https://codepen.io/lolitadefoe/pen/LgVJer">View Survey</a>

+### Day 8: Sun Oct 7, 2018

+**Today's Progress**: Back to Bootstrap

+**Thoughts**: Didnt finish all of the Bootstrap exercises in FCC.
+Went back & worked on a few of them.